algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 **calm work time** => Xiao BLE + GNSS + SIM Module (sleeping) + SIM module (activated - 3s/sending - 12s in total) => 5µA + 28mA + 1,9934mA + 1,16mA = 31,1584mA/h
 **sleep mode** => Xiao BLE + GNSS + SIM module (sleeping) + SIM Module (activated - 3s/sending) => 5µA + 18µA + 1,99835mA + 291µA = 2,31235mA/h

-The electromagnet and alarms hasn't been taken in consideration, cause their consumption depends of how many times you will trigger them by default their consumption is 0 if you don't trigger them.
+The electromagnet and alarms haven't been taken into consideration, cause their consumption depends on how many times you will trigger them by default their consumption is 0 if you don't trigger them.

-Based on 6 hours of works and 18 hours of sleep.
+Based on 6 hours of work and 18 hours of sleep.

 6 x 31,1584 = 186,9504mA
 18 x 2,31235 = 41,6223mA